 The ‘Things to do with Data’ series of Wednesday lunchtime talks is back!
-Aimed at researchers from all disciplines who generate, gather, or delicately prise out pearls of data, this series looks at software, services, and techniques to help you make the most of that data.
+Aimed at researchers from all disciplines who generate, gather, rearrange, or re-purpose data, this series looks at software, services, and techniques to help you make the most of that data.
 Covering aspects of data management from planning to re-use, these talks are intended to inspire whilst also considering the practical requirements of research funders and issues surrounding data sharing.

 This term’s programme is as follows:

 28th January, 2015 (week 2) – ‘Things to do with data: The CLARIN European Research Infrastructure‘ – Martin Wynne talks about CLARIN, a Europe-wide research infrastructure for language resources and tools of various types that provides data services for the humanities and social sciences.

 4th February, 2015 (week 3) – ‘Things to do with data: Networking Ancient People: lessons from the SNAP:DRGN project’ – Sebastian Rahtz introduces the SNAP-DRGN project and talks about how they are using the Semantic Web to address the challenges of linking large sets of data about people for humanities research.

 11th February, 2015 (week 4) - Cancelled.

 18th February, 2015 (week 5) - ‘Things to do with data: Taming University Chemical Biology Knowledge’ – Brian Marsden talks about ChemBioHub, an Oxford-based project providing tools and infrastructure to facilitate data and knowledge sharing and collaboration between researchers working in departments engaging with chemical biology.